Jonny-exe/binary-fractions/binary_fractions/README.md

 Normalize and fill number to n digits after decimal point.

 This is a utility function.

-If strict is False then if value is longer, don't touch, don't shorten it.
+Normalizes the input, i.e. it converts it into a representation without an exponent.
+Then it appends 0s to the end, after the decimal point to assure at least ndigits digits after the decimal point.

-If strict is True then if value is longer, then shorten to strictly ndigits.
+If strict is True and if value does not fit into ndigit digits after the decimal point, then shorten fractional part to strictly (exactly) ndigits.
+In this case precision is lost.

+If strict is False, never shorten, never truncate the result.
+In this case more return value could have more than ndigits digits after the decimal point.

 **Arguments**:

 - `ndigits` _int_ - number of digits after decimal point, precision
-- `strict` _bool_ - cut off by rounding if input is too long, remove precision if True and necessary
+- `strict` _bool_ - If True, truncate result by rounding if input is too long to fit into ndigits after decimal point.
+This would remove precision.
+  If False, never truncate.

 **Returns**: